jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 ```

 You may assume the Hessian matrix `H` is initialized with zeros, and because `H`
-is symmetric, you need only to fill in the non-zero of the lower-triangular
+is symmetric, you need only to fill in the non-zero lower-triangular
 terms.
 The matrix type passed in as `H` depends on the automatic differentiation
 system, so make sure the first argument to the Hessian function supports an
 `AbstractMatrix` (it may be something other than `Matrix{Float64}`).
 Moreover,